Samhain Recipe: Sage’s Traditional Sabbat Beef Stew

 - 2 bay leaves

 - Salt & pepper to taste

 - Turn the burner on to medium-high.
-Put a cast iron pan on it (or your heaviest pan) and allow it to get searing hot.
-You'll know it's ready when you flick a few drops of water on it and they barely get dancing before the evaporate.
-While you're at it, pre-heat the oven to 200 degrees.
+Put a cast iron pan (or your heaviest pan) on it and allow it to get searing hot.
+You'll know it's ready when you flick a few drops of water on it and they barely start dancing before they evaporate.
+While you're at it, preheat the oven to 200 degrees.

 - Add about 1/2 the oil to the pan and swirl it around to coat.
 Put the meat slab onto the pan and wait 2 minutes.
-Turn it and give it another 2-3 minutes on the other side.
+Turn it and give it another 2 to 3 minutes on the other side.

 - Remove the meat and place it on a dish to rest.
 Lower the heat to medium.
 Add the remainder of the oil and put in the onions, stirring continuously because with the pan that hot they'll burn pretty fast.
 Let them begin to brown and caramelize (about 2 to 3 minutes) then add the garlic.